 The Monopolies Commission is a permanent, independent expert committee which advises the German government and legislature in the areas of competition policy-making, competition law, and regulation.
 Its reports are published.

-Its role and its competences are set out in §§ 44 - 47 of the Act Against Restraints on Competition (ARC) (Gesetz gegen Wettbewerbsbeschränkungen, GWB), as well as in the Railway Regulation Act (Eisenbahnregulierungsgesetz, ERegG), the Law on the Energy Industry (Energiewirtschaftsgesetz, EnWG), the Telecommunications Act (Telekommunikationsgesetz, TKG), and the Postal Services Act (Postgesetz, PostG) (all links in German).
+Its role and its competences are set out in §§ 44 - 47 and in § 42 (5) of the Act Against Restraints on Competition (ARC) (Gesetz gegen Wettbewerbsbeschränkungen, GWB), as well as in the Railway Regulation Act (Eisenbahnregulierungsgesetz, ERegG), the Law on the Energy Industry (Energiewirtschaftsgesetz, EnWG), the Telecommunications Act (Telekommunikationsgesetz, TKG), and the Postal Services Act (Postgesetz, PostG) (all links in German).

 - the markets of grid-bound electricity and gas supply (§ 62 of the Law on the Energy Industry);

 - the markets of the postal sector (§ 44 of the Postal Services Act ("Postgesetz") in conjunction with § 195 (2) and (3) of the Telecommunications Act ("Telekommunikationsgesetz")); and

 - the telecommunications markets (§ 195 (2) and (3) of the Telecommunications Act ("Telekommunikationsgesetz")).